How To Safely Climb With Someone Half Your Weight Using The Edelrid Ohm

 Its usage is very niche and nearly all the benefits offered can, in some capacity, be mitigated through technique improvement.
 But for those who really need it, it is simply unbeatable.
 The inconveniences of tricky lowering and slow leading are easily eclipsed by the quality of life enhancement for the small belayers.

 The Edelrid Ohm will have a permanent place on my rack when heading out for easy cragging days with my girlfriend.
+If you’re in the Bow Valley they are available at Vertical Addiction.
 Has anyone else had a chance to test out the Ohm?
 Let me know what your thoughts were in the comments below.

 Note: While Edelrid sent me one of these to test, it in no way affects my views on the device.